tresorit/cwac-endless/README.markdown

 ### Constructors

-`EndlessAdapter` has two constructors.
+`EndlessAdapter` has four constructors.
 The original one takes a `ListAdapter` as a parameter, representing the existing adapter to be made endless.
 Your `EndlessAdapter` subclass will need to override this constructor and chain upwards.
 For example, the DemoAdapter